 Rebecca Ali says "My mum used to keep a cool bag with ice cold water or go to the on-boat bar and get some ice which used to help loads (especially on boats and planes).
 Cars I was okay with but my granny always uses limacol in the car - it's a super strong lemon-lime scented thing thay she'd rub on a cloth and breathe and apparently that helped her from her youth to now."
 [Pocahontas Jane]

 So there you have it - quite a few votes for wristbands which I'm off to try.
+Otherwise I'll be relying on travel sickness tablets for children and a big bucket safely stowed in the boot!

 Do you have any tips to add?
 Please share them in the comments below.